 You can easily combine the Raw Switch and Raw Control by placing the Raw Switch between the Raw Control pot and the ground or between the Raw Control and Middle tone pot.

-You can also get a similar effect by replacing the 25K Middle pot with a 250K linear or audio pot (both types work).
+You can also get a similar effect by replacing the Middle tone pot with a 250K audio pot.
 The pot's extra resistance will allow you to dial out most of the tone stack.
-With the Mid control set at 1 you get lots of headroom, Twin-Reverb like clean.
-At about 3-4 you get the normal 5F6A mid voicing.
+With the new Mid control set to 1 you get lots of headroom, Twin-Reverb like clean.
+At about 3-4 you get the normal mid voicing.
 And at 10 you get full tweed - meaning the tone stack is almost completely eliminated from the amp circuit so you get a nice signal boost.
 This is a very simple remove-and-replace mod that is very worthwhile.

 Be sure and take a close look at the presence pot ground wire.
 If it is connected to the mid pot you will need to give the presence pot its own connection to ground.

-If you are building a new amp then I recommend installing the Trainwreck Type-2 master volume.
+If you are building a new amp then I recommend installing the Lar-Mar/Trainwreck Type-2 master volume.
 It is more "transparent" and virtually disappears when at max master volume setting.
-It is much more difficult to add to an existing amp so for modding an existing amp I recommend the Type-3 master volume.
+It is much more difficult to add this type of master volume to an existing amp so for modding an amp I recommend the Type-3 master volume below.

 For the Type-3 master volume you simply add a 1 mega ohm audio (log) pot and two wires.
 It's easy to temporarily alligator clip the pot into the circuit to give it a try.
 When the Master Volume pot is set to max the master volume circuit virtually disappears and will not color the amp's tone.